Arkansas to Missouri Car Shipping (2026 Cost Guide)

 Factors that affect car shipping costs from Arkansas to Missouri

-When moving your vehicle from the Natural State to the Show-Me State, several factors can affect the total shipping cost:
+When arranging car transport from the Natural State to the Show-Me State, the following factors will determine your overall cost:

 - Type of transport: Open carriers are budget-friendly, while enclosed transport is recommended for high-value or classic cars.
 Top-loading is another option to consider.
 Learn more in our guide to open vs. enclosed shipping.

-- Distance and route: Traveling from Arkansas to Missouri involves roughly 241 miles.
-Greater distances increase both fuel and labor expenses.
+- Distance and route: The trip from Arkansas to Missouri covers roughly 241 miles.
+Longer routes raise fuel and labor expenses, which increase the overall cost.

 - Time of the year: Seasonal demand drives prices up.
 Moves from Arkansas in summer or over the holidays are often more expensive.